flywire/lo-p/docs/03-Examining.md

 # Chapter 3.
 Examining

+!!! note "Topics"
+    Examining
+    Office; Getting and
+    Setting Document
+    Properties; Examining a
+    Document for API
+    Details; Examining a
+    Document Using MRI

+    Example folders: "Office
+    Tests" and "Utils"

 This chapter looks at ways to examine the state of the Office application and a document.
 A document will be